Founderroni/FadedToolCLI/README.md

-**This repo is discontinued, FadedTool has been implemented into newer versions of Faded Injector and so this is no longer needed or used.**
+**This repo is discontinued, FadedTool has been implemented into newer versions of Faded Injector so this is no longer needed or used.**

 # FadedToolCLI
  A command line version of FadedTool.